mustackable-dev/Ormamu/docs/readme.md

 //its primary key's value
 Gnome? gnomeFromDb = connection.Get<Gnome>(gnomeId);

-//Here we update entity with a new name gnomeFromDb!.Name = "Mopey";
+//Here we update the entity with a new name gnomeFromDb!.Name = "Mopey";
 connection.Update(gnomeFromDb);